Date of Award:

 Analysis of the figure drawings indicated no significant differences, either in number of colors used, or in size of figure between high and low scorers on the Self Concept Scale.
 The mean number of colors used by high scorers was 3.5 millimeters.
 Thus, the basic hypotheses of the study were not substantiated by the results obtained.
 However, subjective inspection of the pictures in terms of the four sub-hypotheses did produce two significant findings in terms of projective-type ratings of the pictures and statistical analysis by the chi square method.
 In brief, these particular differences were that students who scored high in self concept drew more pictures with smiling faces and utilized the top two-thirds of the drawing paper, while students with low self concept drew pictures with sadder-looking faces and more toward the bottom two thirds of the paper.
 The data also showed a significantly higher number of boys than girls in the high self concept group.

 Campbell, Marta Lynn Severson, "The Relationship Between Self Concept and Children's Figure Drawings" (1976).
-All Graduate Theses and Dissertations.
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 5748.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .